MileHacker Logo

 Currency & Exchange

 The official currency is the United States Dollar (USD), symbolized by $.
 Major credit cards (Visa, Mastercard, American Express, Discover) are widely accepted throughout Oklahoma City.
-ATMs are readily available for cash withdrawals.
+Cash machines are easy to find for cash withdrawals.

-Currency exchange services are limited outside of major international airports; it is usually more convenient to exchange currency before arriving in the U.S. Or to withdraw USD directly from ATMs.
+Currency exchange services are limited outside of major international airports; it is usually easier to exchange currency before arriving in the U.S. Or to withdraw USD directly from ATMs.

 Quick Currency Facts